xcorpyon/product-sorting/README.md

 Rest API based on a mavenized java backend project.

-Provides an algorithm to sort a list of products based on currently 2 weighing criteria:
+Provides an algorithm to sort a list of products based on currently 2 sorting criteria:
 - adds the sales of each product
 - adds all the stock items of each product